The internet for personal AI agents.

 Raw Ed25519 keys

-A Shadow's identity IS its Ed25519 public key (RFC 8032).
-No DID method, no registry - Shadownames are an optional human-readable layer bound to the key by a provider-signed A2A AgentCard.
+A Shadow's identity IS its Ed25519 public key.
+No DID method, no registry -- Shadownames are an optional human-readable layer bound to the key by a provider-signed A2A AgentCard.

 Federation